 Patent prosecution tactics are the decisions made by patent professionals to maneuver their patent applications through the patent process as efficiently as possible.
 Due to the nature of the patent process, implementing the right tactics at the right time is both an art and a science.
 The uniqueness of each patent application and the invention it describes, as well as the patent examiner assigned to each case, ensures that patent prosecution will always be unpredictable to some extent.
-However, the abundance of available USPTO patent data and modern patent analytics tools allows patent professionals to be more scientific in the decisions they make.
-Patent analytics platforms like LexisNexis PatentAdvisor® open the door to data-backed tactics that cultivate better results and happier clients.
+However, the abundance of available USPTO patent data and modern patent analytics tools allow patent professionals to be more scientific in the decisions they make.
+Patent analytics platforms like LexisNexis PatentAdvisor® open the door to data-backed tactics that can help improve patent prosecution outcomes.

 Managing client expectations of the patent process may not seem like a “tactic” in the traditional sense, but it does have a significant impact on the actions that are available to patent professionals along the way.
 By maintaining transparency and keeping clients informed of the obstacles and costs that may arise along the way, clients are more likely to be understanding and supportive of their patent practitioner’s judgment and proposed course of action.
 PatentAdvisor provides users with many statistics specific to their assigned patent examiner that help them better understand how prosecution is likely to play out.
 With PatentAdvisor, users can access their patent examiner’s average patent pendency times, the number of office actions they typically issue before granting a patent and their difficulty level relative to other USPTO patent examiners, so users can set client expectations before obstacles arise.